Science of Capture and Storage: Understanding EPA’s Carbon Rules

 2:30pm – 5:30pm Tax and Fiscal Policy Task Force Meeting

-2:30 Call to Order, Welcome, and Introductions2:30pm – 5:30pm International Relations Task Force Meeting
+2:30 Call to Order, Welcome, and Introductions

 2:35 Old Business – Approval of Annual Meeting Minutes